SockDrawer/SockBot/docs/configuration.md

 | `pollNotifications`  | True/False     | No       | `true`                           |

 ### username
 This option sets the username the bot will identify itself as.
-As the default value is blank it will need to be specified in configuration.
+It needs to be specified in the configuration.

 ### password
-This option sets the password the bot will use to authenticate istelf with.
-As the default value is blank it will need to be specified in configuration.
+This option sets the password the bot will use to authenticate itself with.
+It needs to be specified in the configuration.

 ### owner
 This option sets the username that the bot will consider its owner.
 The owner user will be considered ultimately